Lots of giggling.

 “Very happy to see you.
 Pleased you reacted in the way I’d hoped instead of rejecting me.”

-Of course I went to my friend’s room immediately after to tell her what happened.
+Of course I went to my friend’s room immediately after this conversation to tell her what happened.
 (She was in our wedding later).

-“Daniel Winslow said he really likes me and wants to know if we can spend time together”
+“Daniel Winslow said he really likes me and wants to know if we can spend time together.
+I had no idea he felt that way.
+What do you think?”

 She told me what she thought of him.
 It was positive.
 My trust is hard-won, but she was one of the few people with whom I was willing to share my undivided attention.

 I admired the way she viewed her almost fiancee and their relationship.
-A few minutes of very logical, solid reasoning from her as to why Daniel would be a good person to spend time with…if I was interested.
-I had to admit I was curious about getting to know him more.
+She offered her opinions on why Daniel Winslow would be a good person to spend time with…if I was interested.
+I had to admit I was curious.

 She ended with,

-“Plus he’s got those dreamy eyes…” So I added that to the mental list of “Reasons to spend time with Daniel Winslow” and was thankful for fifteen minutes of sound reasoning before it was thrown in.
+“Plus he’s got those dreamy eyes…” so I added that to the mental list of “Reasons to think about spending time with Daniel Winslow” and was thankful for fifteen minutes of sound reasoning before that was thrown in.

 In a couple of months the unofficial “define the relationship” spot under the gazebo became the spot Daniel shared the direction of his life in detail.
 I wanted the same things, but was pursuing work in South America.
 Not South Asia.
-So many conflicting feelings.
+I waded through some conflicting feelings for a little while.

 I was starting to think I wanted to share life with him, but it would be a little while later and in a different country before I was ready to tell him… a story I’ll share in a few weeks.